Course Number and Title: IET 209 Survey in Production, Planning, and Control

 - Develop a market review for a hypothetical mechanical product.

 - Develop a design for a mechanical product.

 - Prepare engineering, working, and assembly drawings.

-- Specify materials of construction, production methods, and assembly techniques.
+- Determine materials of construction, production methods, and assembly techniques.

 - Develop a detailed bill of materials (BOM) and a yield analysis.

-- Generate route sheets for components and component assembly.
+- Create route sheets for components and component assembly.